Generalising Collins' Theorem: The Torsion Case: Proof of Theorem

 For a chosen right ordering on $\ol{G}:=\pi_1(X\cup\cS\cup\cT)/\<\<Z\>\>$, there is a sequence of consecutive arcs from $\b_1$ to the boundary that contains either all its $u_{min}$ arcs for all $u\in\cS\cup\cT$, or all its $u_{max}$ arcs for all $u\in\cS\cup\cT$.
 Assume the latter.
 This sequence of arcs at $\b_1$ cannot contain all the top boundary arcs of $\G^{rect}$, nor all its bottom boundary arcs.
 Hence it cannot contain arcs going to both the left and right sides.
 Without loss of generality, assume that none of these arcs go to the right side.

-The sequence of arcs spans a cyclic subpath of $\partial\a=Z^m$ of syllable length at least $(m-1)SL(Z)+2$.
+Without loss of generality we may also assume that $Z$ begins with a $\cS$-syllable and ends with a $\cT$-syllable, and thus the sequence of arcs spans a cyclic subpath of $\partial\a=Z^m$ of syllable length at least $(m-1)\text{SL}(Z)+2$ (reading from the first occurrence of $s_{max}$ with $s\in\cS$ the sequence contains $(m-1)\text{SL}(Z)+1$ syllables, and there is at least one more $\cT$ syllable in the sequence).
 Moreover any subsequence going to the top (resp. bottom) boundary spans a subpath of a single $\cS$-syllable (resp. $\cT$-syllable) of $Z$.
-Thus the subsequence of consecutive arcs going from $\b_1$ to the left side of $\G^{rect}$ spans a full $(m-1)SL(Z)$ syllables of $R$, and hence contains at least $(m-1)k$ arcs.
+Thus the subsequence of consecutive arcs going from $\b_1$ to the left side of $\G^{rect}$ spans at least $(m-1)\text{SL}(Z)$ complete syllables of $R$, and hence contains at least $(m-1)k$ arcs.
 Now let $\g'$ denote the left side of the sub-picture obtained by removing $\b_1$ and its incident boundary arcs from $\G^{rect}$.
 Then $\g'$ is a path between the two boundary components of $\G^{ann}$.
 We claim that it has smaller transverse intersection with $\G^{ann}$ than $\g$, giving the required contradiction.

 To see this, note that in replacing $\g$ by $\g'$, we replace the transverse intersections of $\g$ with arcs going to the left side of $\G^{rect}$ (of which there are at least $(m-1)k$) by transverse intersections of $\g'$ with arcs from $\b_1$ that do not belong to the consecutive sequence going to the boundary of $\G^{rect}$ (of which there are at most $k-|\cS\cup\cT|$).
 This proves the claim, and hence the result. $\square$